bcyphers/disqus-data/www/post.md

 Markov Clustering (MCL) is one way to group the forums algorithmically.
 You can read about it [here](http://micans.org/mcl/), it's fascinating.
 Basically, you provide a graph with edge weights, and the algorithm manipulates the graph so that each vertex "clusters" around a single other vertex -- possibly itself.
 There are two parameters, e and r, which control how large the clusters are.
 You can see the results of the clustering by selecting "Markov clusters" under "Color by..."

 What's striking about the graph is how tight some of the regions are.
 Again, the "News" sites tend to cluster together in the middle, but that's not the whole story.
 If you scan that big region in the middle, you'll notice a lot of "Culture," "Business," and some "Entertainment" as well.
-And check out the region around Breitbart (one of the biggest circles, to the left of the graph).
+And check out the region around Breitbart (one of the biggest circles, towards the top of the graph).
 There are dozens of sites that correlate quite strongly with each other -- the conservative blogosphere.

 Turn on Markov coloring.
-You can click on the "Clusters with" link under forum details to hilight a cluster in the graph.
+You can click on the "Clusters with" link under forum details to highlight a cluster in the graph.
 Breitbart & co. are mostly in blue, though the green group is closely related.
-Liberal blogs have their own clusters -- [Media Matters](https://mediamatters.org/), [Wonkette](https://wonkette.com/), and [Raw Story](http://www.rawstory.com/) form the core of a tan group towards the bottom.
-The orange group includes a lot of the "old guard:" The Atlantic, Rolling Stone, and CBS local affiliates, plus, for some reason, a whole bunch of entertainment sites.
+Liberal blogs have their own clusters -- [Media Matters](https://mediamatters.org/), [Wonkette](https://wonkette.com/), and [Raw Story](http://www.rawstory.com/) form the core of a tan group towards the left.
+The orange cluster includes a lot of the "old guard:" The Atlantic, Rolling Stone, and CBS local affiliates, plus, for some reason, a whole bunch of entertainment sites.

-Look at the top correlations for blue sites.
+Look at the top correlations for the dark blue forums.
 Most of them have more than one correlation above .9; Breitbart has five.
 The green group is even more tight-knit.
-Due to the way I added links (a maximum of five per forum), a portion of the green group cuts itself off from the rest of the network by being *too* connected.
-You should see it floating off to the left.
+Due to the way I added links (a maximum of five per forum), portions of the green group cut themselves off from the rest of the network by being *too* connected.
+You should see them floating off to the left.
 [TotalConservative](http://totalconservative.com/), [UnfilteredPatriot](http://unfilteredpatriot.com/), [PatriotNewsDaily](http://patriotnewsdaily.com/): all these forums have r-values of over .99 with each other.
 They also correlate with blue-group forums quite well, but don't get a chance to link to them because of link limits.
 The only other cliques in the graph this tight involve sub-forums of the same site, e.g.  CBS local stations or Disqus channels.

 ### Activity